cabforum/servercert/docs/BR.md

 B.2.1.
 DNS TXT Record Email Contact

-The DNS TXT record MUST be placed on the "_validation-contactemail" subdomain of the domain being validated.
+The DNS TXT record MUST be placed on the "`_validation-contactemail`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.

 B.2.2.
 DNS TXT Record Phone Contact
-The DNS TXT record MUST be placed on the "_validation-contactphone" subdomain of the domain being validated.
+The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.